csev/sakai-scripts/ORACLE.md

     oracle/
     oracle/henplus-0.9.7/lib/

-Also place this jar in the folder `apache-tomcat.../common/lib`
+Also place this jar in Tomcat:

+    cp oracle/henplus-0.9.7/lib/ojdbc6.jar apache-tomcat-8.0.30/lib/

 Install VirtualBox and then grab the Oracle Developer Day appliance to get a fully-configured Linux and Oracle bundle.